yafred/asn1-tool/README.md

 [![Coverage Status](https://coveralls.io/repos/github/yafred/asn1-tool/badge.svg?branch=master)](https://coveralls.io/github/yafred/asn1-tool?branch=master)

+## Introduction

+This tool compiles ASN.1 specifications into Java source code.
+You can then use the generated Java objects in your own code to serialize ASN.1 values (encode with Basic Encoding Rules) and deserialize them (decode with BER).

 ## Quick start

 Use a web interface to validate and compile your specification, convert data (ASN value to/from BER) and download generated Java code: it's [here](https://github.com/yafred/asn1-playground)